top of page

 Origin: Small town rumors / brutal industry has resulted in widespread closures / seasonal closure

 Reality Check: This one just gets false, because of the seasonal closure.
-We do "close" from Dec 8th - early Feb.
+We do "close" from Dec 8th - Valentine's Day

 We're simply not selling.
 This is Yokie's dream, and we're in it for the long haul.